Meet Kolbe

 Let me share with you a little of what I mean.

-Why did I become a therapist?
-Because I know firsthand how trauma can cause disconnection within ourself, with God, and with our closest relationships.
-But I also know the hope of healing those ruptures too.
-As befalls every human being, I had to navigate experiences that were less-than-nurturing in and outside the home.
+As befalls every human being, I had to navigate experiences that were overwhelming for me in and outside the home.
 Over the years, I took on a complex of developmental and acute trauma in my body.
-For a good while, my trauma went unprocessed, activating a web of hurdles I’ve had to integrate over time.
+For a good while, my trauma went unprocessed, activating a web of burdens I’ve had to let go of integrate over time.
 I give thanks for all of it.
 I would not be where I am today otherwise.

 And yet, there was no other way for the Lord to slowly draw me through and into true connection with Him, myself, and others.